44 University Drive

 Dallas, PA 18612

 Originally from New Jersey and then Rhode Island, Sue has lived in the Bloomsburg area for almost 30 years.

-Throughout her career Sue has worked in technology in higher education in a wide range of roles.
+Previously, Sue has worked in technology in higher education in a wide range of roles.
 At Brown University she provided computing 2nd-tier support and training to academic and administrative departments.
 While at Bucknell University she was the leader of a 12-person team responsible for all end-user computing support for the university.
-After earning her Master’s in instructional technology, Sue transitioned her career to instructional design and technology, first at Bloomsburg University and now at Penn State Wilkes-Barre.
-In addition, Sue is the webmaster and web developer for the Wilkes-Barre campus.
+After earning her Master’s in instructional technology, Sue transitioned her career to instructional design and technology, first at Bloomsburg University and then at Penn State Wilkes-Barre.
+At the same time, Sue was the webmaster and web developer for the Wilkes-Barre campus.

 Sue’s professional areas of interest include web content management, web design, web development, accessibility on the web, instructional design, user interface design, and database design and development.
 She especially enjoys her position because it allows her to take advantage of both her creative and technical skills.